 There have been rumors of performers being called back to Hoop-Dee-Doo Musical Revue over the last several months, and the dinner show was supposedly in rehearsals at one point.
 We cannot corroborate either of those claims, but that was the indirect word according to multiple rumors.
 Honestly, I don’t know how credible those are or were—I never heard anything directly.

 Late last fall, two different Walt Disney World performers—Randy Morris and Yehaa Bob—have indicated during their sets that Hoop-Dee-Doo Musical Revue would be returning “soon.”
 That’s a pretty ambiguous term, but if accurate, it would likely mean March 2022.

 We have yet to hear a single rumor about Spirit of Aloha.
 At this point, it would not surprise us if that’s gone for good.

 Depends upon who you ask.
 High level leaders, including the CEO and head of the theme park division, have stated in interviews that they will continue to use certain technology that improves efficiencies when operations are back to normal.
 Many fans have taken this to mean that Disney Park Pass is here to stay.

-For reasons we discuss in When Will Disney Park Pass Reservations End? we doubt that will be the case.
-With that said, we expect reservations to stick around until Walt Disney World is comfortable increasing park capacity to 100% and pent-up demand is exhausted.
+For reasons we discuss in When Will Disney Park Pass Reservations End?we doubt that will be the case.
+With that said, we expect reservations to stick around until Walt Disney World is able to increase park capacity to 100% (again, an issue of staffing not safety) and pent-up demand is exhausted.

 When will Park Hopping be allowed before 2 pm?